10 Tips for Mastering Royal Icing

 Follow These Tips to Create Perfect Royal Icing!

 - Use as little color as possible when mixing colors

 - Mixing stronger colors such as reds, blacks, or purples can be a bit daunting.
 The key here is to mix as little color as possible and let the color darken on its own.
 I prefer to mix the color the night before and allow it to darken overnight before I use it.

-- The first tip leads directly into the second but certainly make your Royal Icing several hours ahead of time, this is only applicable to your really dark or concentrated colors, like reds, blacks, and purples.
+- The first tip leads directly into the second; however, make your Royal Icing several hours ahead of time.
+This is only applicable to your really dark or concentrated colors, like reds, blacks, and purples.
 I usually keep a small container in the freezer of these colors if I have any leftover, and remix directly into that container.

-- If you do not allow the color to darken on its own, it’s a lot easier to add to much color.
+- It’s easy to add too much color if you don’t allow the color to darken on its own.
 Adding too much color will cause the color to darken on the cookie itself and the beautiful red that you’ve created can quickly turn into a maroon.